keyvank/tsp/README.md

 # The Super Programmer
-*Building software that runs our world!*
+*Building software that run our world!*

 ## How to read